2026 Industry Benchmarks for Your Webinar Analytics

 Average attendance rate

-About 30–40% of people who sign up for a webinar actually attend live.
+About 40% of people who register for a Wistia-hosted webinar actually attend live.

 On-demand recordings